 During maternity leave, you may be eligible for Statutory Maternity Pay (SMP) or Maternity Allowance (MA) as well as NHS Occupational Maternity Pay (OMP).

-Statutory Maternity Pay / Maternity Allowance
+Statutory Maternity Pay (SMP) / Maternity Allowance (MA)

-SMP is available if you have been in continuous employment with one employer (i.e. Trust) for at least 26 weeks by the 15th week before your expected week of childbirth.
+SMP is available if you have been in continuous employment with one employer (i.e. trust) for at least 26 weeks by the 15th week before your expected week of childbirth.
 This is paid for 39 weeks of your maternity leave.

-Your Human Resources department should be able to advise on whether you are eligible for SMP and if not, whether you are entitled to MA instead.
+Your Human Resources department should be able to advise on whether you are eligible for SMP and, if not, whether you are entitled to MA instead.

 You can calculate your SMP using the government calculator Maternity, Adoption and paternity calculator for employers: